tbranyen/backbone.layoutmanager/README.md

 ### Engines (Mustache, Handlebars, etc.) ###

-Custom templating engines can be used by simply overriding `render`.
+Custom templating engines can be used by overriding `render`.

 #### Underscore ####